Fellowships

 Rowland Fellows Program

-Edwin Land founded the Rowland Institute of Science in 1982 to foster high-risk, creative research.
-In 2002, we became the Rowland Institute at Harvard when we joined the University with the mission of advancing the early careers of experimental scientists and engineers.
-In our founder’s tradition, we are particularly interested in supporting young scholars who have the potential to establish a ground-breaking research program in their chosen field.
-Previous Rowland Fellows have gone on to extremely successful careers, mostly in academia, but also in industry and even as founders of startup companies.
+Edwin Land founded the Rowland Institute of Science in 1980 to foster high-risk, creative research.
+In 2002, we became the Rowland Institute at Harvard when we joined the University with the mission of advancing the careers of junior experimental scientists and engineers.
+In our founder’s tradition, we seek outstanding early-career experimentalists in all fields of science and engineering to establish fully independent research groups.
+We are focused on nurturing future scientific leaders, particularly those who have the potential to establish a ground-breaking research program in their chosen field.

 How to Apply